-Law360 (subscription) has published an in-depth interview with Lieff Cabraser founding partner Elizabeth J. Cabraser that includes a focus on the complexities of navigating the nationwide opioid litigation, which has pitted local communities against the prescription drug industry as those harmed seek redress over the destructive opioid addiction crisis.
+Law360 (subscription) has published an in-depth interview with Lieff Cabraser partner Elizabeth J. Cabraser that includes a focus on the complexities of navigating the nationwide opioid litigation, which has pitted local communities against the prescription drug industry as those harmed seek redress over the destructive opioid addiction crisis.

 Cabraser is one of the top plaintiffs’ attorneys in the Opioids MDL, which recently saw a $260 million settlement between some of the nation’s largest pharmaceutical companies and two Ohio counties just before the first bellwether trial was set to begin.